romgrm/flutter_cache_strategy/README.md

 Then, you can call `execute()` method and inject the parameters required depending on the strategy choosen (`boxeName`,`async`, `serializer`...)

-You can use 4 differents strategies :
+You can use one of these 4 differents strategies :

 - **AsyncOrCacheStrategy** which will first trigger a remote call to retrieve the data and store it in the device's cache.
 If the call generates an error at any point, the data in the cache will be retrieved.
 - **CacheOrAsyncStrategy** works in reverse to the above strategy, looking for cached data first and if null is returned then a remote call is triggered.